-1.11 Appendix A includes an indicative Capital Programme for 2019/2020 and 2021/2022.
-As referred to at paragraph 1.1, the Chief Fire Officer has undertaken a review of the capital requirements for 2018/2019.
-This also included a review of the future requirements for both 2019/2020 and 2020/2021.
+1.15 Appendix A includes an indicative Capital Programme for 2020/2021 and 2022/2023.
+As referred to at paragraph 1.1, the Chief Fire Officer has undertaken a review of the capital requirements for 2019/2020.
+This also included a review of all future requirements.
 The provision of capital works for future years will be kept under close scrutiny to consider any emerging priorities and implications of the ongoing IRMP reviews.
 This will ensure that the Authority's investment in its assets deliver best value for money and will, where appropriate, include Invest to Save schemes that may be identified.
-Further updates will be provided to Members through the formal quarterly monitoring and reporting process.
+Further updates will be provided to Members through the established quarterly monitoring and reporting process.